hkm5558/KMAlertView/README.md

 ```
 #### Podfile

-To integrate KMUIMaker into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate KMAlertView into your Xcode project using CocoaPods, specify it in your `Podfile`:

 In your Podfile
 >`pod 'KMAlertView'`